javascript-tutorial/en.javascript.info/1-js/11-async/01-callbacks/article.md

 });
 ```

 That's the idea: the second argument is a function (usually anonymous) that runs when the action is completed.
+To understand `onload` read [Document and resource loading](/onload-onerror#loading-a-script).

 Here's a runnable example with a real script: